Frank Newman Speller Award

 The Frank Newman Speller Award is an annual award for significant contributions to corrosion engineering and is administered by NACE International.
 (The organization was previously known as the National Association of Corrosion Engineers.)
 The award is named in honor of Frank Newman Speller, a Canadian-born American metallurgical engineer notable for his pioneering text on corrosion.
+The monetary value is $1000.